Allors/immersive/README.md

 #### Nuget construction

 Fody addins are deployed as [NuGet](http://nuget.org/) packages.
-The ImmersiveFodyAddin.Fody builds the package for ImmersiveFodyAddin as part of a build.
+The Immersive.Fody builds the package for Immersive as part of a build.
 The output of this project is placed in *SolutionDir*/nugets.

 This project uses [pepita](https://github.com/SimonCropp/Pepita) to construct the package but you could also any other mechanism for constructing a NuGet package.